 1. At the beginning of the documentary, the narrator claims that Te Ata was "not only a talented storyteller, but she also challenged norms as a woman and as a Native American."
 How do you think she challenged norms as a woman? a Native American?

 2. Why do you think Dr. Davis encouraged Te Ata to incorporate storytelling into her performances?

 3. On November 16, 1907, Oklahoma became a state.
 How do you think this event impacted Te Ata's life?

-4. Discuss some of the feelings Te Ata may have felt about her picture on the cover of "McCall's" Magazine.
-5. President Franklin D. Roosevelt worked to make many changes for Native American people during his administration.
+4. Discuss some of the feelings Te Ata may have felt about her picture on the cover of McCall's Magazine.

+5. President Franklin D. Roosevelt worked to make many changes for American Indian people during his administration.
 Discuss some of the federal policy changes occurring during Te Ata's lifetime?

 6. What was your favorite part of the documentary?
 What was the most memorable part of Te Ata's life to you?

-Telegram to Te Ata from M. A. Nash

-September 28, 1933.

-Delivered by Western Union.

-A C T I V I T Y DOCUMENT THIS
+A C T I V I T Y 4 DOCUMENT THIS